 In attempting to provide greater security for religious exercises, Congress, relying chiefly on its enforcement powers in section 5 of the Fourteenth Amendment, required courts to apply the earlier compelling state interest test when it adopted the Religious Freedom Restoration Act (RFRA) of 1993.

-Congress adopted Religious Land Use and Insitutionalized Persons Act to protect First Amendment religious liberty
+Congress adopted RLUIPA to protect First Amendment religious liberty

 In City of Boerne v.
 Flores (1997), however, in striking down the requirement that the state apply the compelling interest test to a case involving the zoning of a church, the Court decided that Congress had exceeded its powers in attempting to dictate to state and local governments.
 Relying this time on its spending power and its power over interstate commerce, Congress subsequently adopted the RLUIPA in 2000.

 In an establishment clause challenge in Cutter v.
 Wilkinson (2005), the Supreme Court upheld the portion of the act relative to prisoners.
 Scholars remain divided as to the constitutionality of provisions related to zoning.

-Prisoner rights to religous liberty strengthened under law
+Prisoner rights to religious liberty strengthened under law

 RLUIPA has had a significant impact on prisoners’ religious liberty rights.
 Prisoners have much greater statutory protection for their religious liberty rights under RFRA and RLUIPA than under the Free Exercise Clause.